-A native of Germany, Brigitta Herrmann was born at the dawn of the 2nd World War.
-She grew up in Weimar, in Soviet Union occupied Germany, during and after the war.
-She received her first professional dance training at the Palucca Academy of Dance in Dresden, Germany, oriented in the Waganova style of classical Ballet.
-She left East Germany in 1957 to continue her training with Mary Wigman in West Berlin, Germany with studies in dance, choreography and dance education and graduated in1962.
-During the same year Brigitta joins in launching and directing Motion Berlin, together with Hellmut Gottschild and Inge Katharine Sehnert.
-Motion Berlin, a chamber dance company was recognized as the only independent dance company at that time, performing and touring around West Germany and in Yugoslavia.
+She received professional classical dance training at the Palucca Academy of Dance in Dresden, Germany (1954/56) continuing her training at the Mary Wigman School of Dance, in West Berlin, Germany (1957-’62) with studies in dance technique, improvisation, choreography and dance education, graduating in 1962.
+During the same year she joins with Hellmut Gottschild and Inge Sehnert in launching MOTION, Berlin (1962-68). a chamber dance company, recognized as the only independent dance company at that time, performing and touring around Berlin, West Germany and in Yugoslavia.

 Relocating to Philadelphia in 1968, Ms. Herrmann continues performing, choreographing, teaching, and touring nationally and internationally with the company that incorporated as Group Motion Multi Media Dance Theater.
 With instant recognition at Judson Church, in New York, and at the Jacobs Pillow Dance Festival, the company is recognized as one at the forefront of American Dance.
 Ms.Herrmann serves as executive director, choreographer and co-artistic director and performs with the company until 1989.